dankamongmen/omphalos/README.md

 arp-scan's `get-oui` program is used to build the IANA OUI file.

-wget is used to download the USB ID file.

 GnuPG is used to verify signed tarballs.

 Manpages and XHTML documentation require xsltproc and docbook-xsl.